Terms & Conditions

 6.1.2 to implement minor technical adjustments and improvements.

 6.2 More significant changes to the products and these terms.
-In addition, as we informed you in the description of the product on our website, we may make the following changes to the product, but if we do so we will notify you before production has started.
-If you are not happy with the changes to the products, we can work together to find a suitable solution and if you are still not satisfied, then you may contact us to end the contract before the changes take effect and receive a refund for any products paid for but not received:
+In addition, as we informed you when you viewed the product, namely in your home, we may make the following changes to the product, but if we do so we will notify you before production has started.
+If you are not happy with the proposed changes to the products, we can work together to find a suitable solution and if you are still not satisfied, then you may contact us to end the contract before the changes take effect and receive a refund for any products paid for but not yet created or made to order:

 6.2.2 Hardware of hinges or fittings.